 The western Brooks Range is the most remote and untraveled part of Alaska.
-Unknown of the unknown, home of the 300,000 strong Western Arctic Caribou herd.
-You almost certainly will not encounter other parties (or even footprints) on any of our western Brooks Range trips.
+Unknown of the unknown, home of the 165,000 strong Western Arctic Caribou herd.
+You almost certainly will not encounter other parties (or even footprints) on many of our western Brooks Range trips.
 Expect encounters with wildlife.
 A wilderness of mountains and tundra stretches north of Kotzebue all the way to the Chukchi Coast.
 Between the 23 million acre NPR-A and over 6 million acres in the Noatak Preserve, plus millions more acres of defacto wilderness, the scale of the Western Arctic is hard to comprehend.

 With a slightly more maritime climate than the Arctic National Wildlife Refuge or other portions of the Alaskan Arctic the Western Brooks Range has plants and animals rarely found elswhere, and more abundant wildlife than any other portion of northern Alaska.
 The Western Brooks Range is an unparalleled wilderness where limitless adventures await.